martygubar/bigdagtasql-openworld2019/LabGuide200.md

     ![](images/200/007.png)

 ### Summary
-You accessed JSON data stored in HDFS using a Big Data SQL external table - leveraging the `ORACLE_HDFS` driver.
+You have accessed JSON data stored in HDFS using a Big Data SQL external table - leveraging the `ORACLE_HDFS` driver.
 This table will be used frequently as a dimension table - so it was loaded into a new table `bikes.stations`.

 **This completes the Lab!**